Frequently Asked Questions

 - A strong financial management and accountability framework that prioritises investment in high value, evidence-informed service responses and system sustainability at a local level

 - A leadership culture that supports accountability, transparency, collaboration, and encourages innovation.

-Will there be changes to the Department for Health and Wellbeing?
+How has the Department for Health and Wellbeing changed?